 I turned 100101 this year, and how better to celebrate than with a properly adorned cake.
-With this pack of candles in the shape of 1s and 0s you can express any age up to 126 (and around 40.7% of...
+With our multi-pack of candles in the shape of 1s and 0s you can express any age up to 126 (and around 40.7% of ages between...

 Parker Square Noteblock

 The Parker Square is a mascot for people who give it a go but ultimately fall short.
 The spirit of the Parker Square is giving something a go even in the face of likely failure.
 Which means a lot of...

 This 9x12" beechwood chopping board is perfect for mathematically precise cooking.
 Recipe calls for 1 inch cubes?
 No problem.
 "Finely chopped"?
 What does that even mean?
 The Obsessive Chef has you covered.
 It'll even help you with angles.
 I used mine...

 Are your balloons topologically trivial?
 Do you party harder than a mere spherical balloon can handle?
 Then you need... a torus!
 These Toroidal balloons have a much more interesting structure than a standard-issue sphere, and can be used to: Liven...